Huntsville Ballet Company

 Michaela Hutchins grew up in Tyler, Texas where she trained at Tyler Junior College Academy of Dance.
 While in Texas, she had the privilege of performing principle roles in ballets such as Coppelia, La Bayadare, Nutcracker, and Swan Lake.
 In 2015, she moved to Georgia, to further her training as a conservatory dancer at Atlanta Ballet under the school’s Dean, Sharon Story, where she studied for two years.
 As well as dancing in John McFall’s Nutcracker in a company role, she also had the opportunity during her training there to perform in shows like McFall’s Sleeping Beauty, Bruce Well’s Snow White, Southeastern Regional Ballet Association, and Atlanta Ballet’s 20th Anniversary Gala.
 For the past few summers, Hutchins has had the opportunity to train during with several schools such as Juilliard, ABT, Atlanta Ballet, Orlando Ballet, and Ballet Austin.
 She is looking forward to her first season with Huntsville Ballet Company!

 Madison is a Huntsville native who began dancing at a young age under Olga Jacobs at a small studio in Huntsville.
 She then followed Ms. Jacobs to Community Ballet Association in 2006, and has been with them since then.
 As of 2008 she began dancing under the direction of Phillip Otto and Rachel Butler within the Huntsville Ballet School.
 In 2010 she began attending summer intensives around the country to further her training.
 She has spent time training with professional companies such as Ballet Austin, Carolina Ballet, Next Generation Ballet, and Oklahoma City Ballet.
-She has performed many roles with Huntsville Ballet Company as a student company member including everything from Clara to Sugar Plum in Nutcracker to roles such as Tiger Lily in Huntsville Ballet Company’s Peter Pan.
-She joined Huntsville Ballet as a professional company member for her first season in 2016 and is excited to be able to continue to share her love of dance with her home town.
+She has performed many roles with Huntsville Ballet Company as a student company member including everything from Clara to Sugar Plum in Nutcracker to roles such as Tiger Lily in Huntsville Ballet Company’s Peter Pan and Christine in Phantom of the Ballet.
+She joined Huntsville Ballet as a professional company member for her first season in 2016 and is excited to be returning for her third season allowing her the opportunity to be able to continue to share her love of dance with her home town.